hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

   <sub>Fig.14 Blender materials list as used for example</sub>
 </p>

-- Select all blocks materials should be applied to and click the RUN button (arrow triangle) in the Scripting window.
+- Select all the blocks a material should be applied to, then click the RUN button (arrow triangle) in the Scripting window.

-To apply scaled bounding boxes and materials:
+**To apply scaled bounding boxes and materials**
 - Import .STL blocks as before.
 - Switch to Scripting Workspace and open or paste [this](https://github.com/hubmapconsortium/hra-millitome-generator/blob/41e272760435baabcaf571832ff99f6901dce323/OpenScad%20Code/V12/Pancreas%20Vanderbilt/Experimenting/Apply%20Bounding%20Boxes%20&%20Materials.py) Python script: